HotPocketHPE/mhguide/README.md

 Greatsword is a hit-and-run weapon that hugely emphasizes prediction and positioning.
 It's simple to pick up, with only one primary move, but legendarily difficult to master.
 To understand your foe is to understand the Greatsword!

 The charge slash is your most important tool.
 A fully charged hit to a weak spot does massive damage, but don't be greedy!
 It's better to land a low charge hit than to whiff a high charge one.
+Predict where the monster will be for more time to charge!

-Don't forget that you can block!
+The other moves can also be useful, either for killing small monsters or for sneaking a quick extra hit in after a charge slash.
+Also, don't forget that you can block!
 It hurts your Sharpness but is good for emergencies.

 ## Hammer